 The Branch's objective is to manage operational risk so as to balance the avoidance of financial losses and damage to the Branch's reputation with overall cost effectiveness and to avoid control procedures that restrict initiative and creativity.
-The primary responsibility for the development and implementation of controls to address this risk is assigned to senior management within each business unit.
+The primary responsibility for the development and implementation of controls to address this risk is assigned to the Australian Branch of FMI, where it is the responsibility of senior management within each business unit.
 This responsibility is supported by the development of overall Company standards for the management of operational risk.